macjayz/COCIN_ICT_PROJECT/README.md

      mvnw.cmd spring-boot:run    (for Windows)
      ```

 5. The application should start, and you can access the API endpoints using a tool like cURL, Postman, or any web browser.
+Make sure all dependencies are properly installed and configured in pom.xml file.

 6. The API is available at `http://localhost:8080`.